Helping travelers to Italy since 2008

 The Eternal City is truly an amazing place, and you'll have a fabulous time there - as long as you're aware of what to look out for and plan accordingly.

 Let's make this very clear from the start: Rome is no more dangerous or criminal than any other major city.
-It simply demands some basic precautions be taken and some simple common sense applied - as you would do travelling to any city.
+It simply demands some basic precautions be taken and some simple common sense applied - as you would do traveling to any city.

-We're so used to the city that when Cath's brother and family travelled there for the first time and told us about some experiences they found difficult, we were surprised they hadn't known about these facts in advance.
+We're so used to the city that when Cath's brother and family traveled there for the first time and told us about some experiences they found difficult, we were surprised they hadn't known about these facts in advance.

 So, with thanks to Will, Julie and William for the "heads-up", here are 6 essential facts it will help you to know about and prepare for - before your visit to Rome even begins.

-Fact: Rome taxi drivers are magicians.
+Fact: Rome taxi drivers are magicians

 Why?